GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

    command-line executables known to all GMT users, e.g., :doc:`blockmean`, :doc:`psxy`,
    :doc:`grdimage`, etc. Prior to version 5,
    these were the only GMT executables available.
-In GMT 5, these are accessed via the :doc:`gmt` executable.
+In GMT 5 and up, these are accessed via the :doc:`gmt` executable.

 #. "\ GMT module" refers to the function in the GMT API library that